St. Mary's Medical Center (Huntington)

 St. Mary's Medical Center (SMMC) is a hospital in Huntington, West Virginia, USA.
-With 393 beds, it is the second largest medical facility in the tri-state region wherein West Virginia, Ohio, and Kentucky meet following King's Daughters Medical Center in Ashland, Kentucky which has 465 beds.
+With 393 beds, it is the second-largest medical facility in the tri-state region.
+West Virginia, Ohio, and Kentucky meet following UK King's Daughters in Ashland, Kentucky which has 465 beds.
 The medical center is the largest private employer in Cabell County with over 2600 employees.
+SMMC has centers in cardiac care, cancer treatment, an emergency department with a Level II Trauma Center, and neuroscience.

 Academics

 As a teaching facility associated with the Marshall University Joan C. Edwards School of Medicine, St. Mary's trains medical residents in several specialties.
 The hospital campus is home to the St. Mary's School of Nursing, the St. Mary's School of Radiologic Technology, and the St. Mary's School of Respiratory Care.
 All three programs are associated with Marshall University.
 It is also the home to the Marshall University Physical Therapy program, which began in 2013.

 In 2015, the hospital further affiliated with UK HealthCare's (University of Kentucky) Markey Cancer Center.